TechnionTDK/project-guidelines/README.md

 # project-guidelines
-This repo cotains gukdelines for students taking projects in our lab.
+This repo cotains guidelines for students taking projects in our lab.
 See the Wiki for details.